 If you visit Whitehorse, you can take this Northern Lights evening viewing tour.

 There are many hotels in the best areas to see the Aurora Borealis in Canada.

 If Canada is your Northern Lights destination, I suggest checking our article on the best time and places to see Northern Lights in Canada.

+Besides Tromso, there are many accessible areas in Norway located at a perfect latitude to see the “Green Lady” almost every clear night.
 Some of the strongest displays I’ve seen in my life have been under the Norwegian sky, making it one of my favorite countries to see the Northern Lights.

 - Tromso: The most renowned location to see the Northern Lights in Norway.
 Aurora tourism is everywhere, and there’s a great offer of Northern Lights tours in Tromso.

-- Svalbard: Apart from Polar bear watching, the Northernmost city of Norway offers an excellent opportunity for Aurora shows.
+- Svalbard: Apart from polar bear watching, the northernmost city of Norway offers an excellent opportunity for Aurora shows.

-Norway has probably the largest offer of Northern Lights hotels in the world.
+Norway probably has the largest offer of Northern Lights hotels in the world.

 You can find more in-depth information in our article on the best Northern Lights hotels in Norway.